hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Achievements.md

 *2.* Enter the Trigger details:

-* *Trigger Data* \- If a Leaderboard is selected, the Attributes of the Leaderboard would be available for you to choose.
+* *Trigger Data* \- If a Leaderboard is selected, the Fields of the Leaderboard would be available for you to choose.
 You can also trigger a Leaderboard based on the users global or social position:

   * *New Global Rank* \-  A new position in the global Leaderboard.
   * *Old Global Rank* \- An old position in the global Leaderboard.